datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
-The final case study was about Refugee Crisis Analysis - this chapter enabled you to choose practise different SQL syntax and functions learned from previous 3 chapters.
+The final case study was about Refugee Crisis Analysis - this chapter you practised different SQL syntax and functions learned from previous 3 chapters with tips and techniques here.

+Awesome!
+You are on your way to be the expert in writing SQL and keep practising!

 ---